ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-gruessing-ntp-ntpv5-requirements.md

 lower stratum server SHALL not be added to response messages sent by the server receiving these extensions.

-## Security Related Requirements
+## Security

+Data authentication and optional data confidentiality MUST be integrated into the protocol, and downgrade attacks by an in-path attacker must be mitigated.

-Encryption and authentication MUST be provided by the protocol specification as a default and MUST be resistant to downgrade attacks.
-The encryption used must have agility, allowing for the protocol to update as more secure cryptography becomes known and vulnerabilities are discovered.
+Cryptographic agility must be available, allowing for the protocol to update to the use of more secure cryptographic primitives as they are developed and as attacks and vulnerabilities with incumbent primitives are discovered.
+Intermediate devices such as hardware capable of performing timestamping of packets SHOULD be able to include information to packets in flight without requiring modification or removal of authentication or confidentiality on the packet.

-The specification MAY consider leaving room for middleboxes which may deliberately modify packets in flight for legitimate purposes.
-Thought must be given around how this will be incorporated into any applicable trust model.
+Consideration must be given around how this will be incorporated into any applicable trust model.
 Downgrading attacks that could lead to an adversary disabling or removing encryption or authentication MUST NOT be possible in the design of the protocol.

+# Non-requirements

+This section covers topics that are explicitly out of scope.

+## Server malfeasence detection

-Detection and reporting of server malfeasance SHOULD remain out of scope of this specification as {{!I-D.ietf-ntp-roughtime}} already provides this capability as a core functionality of the protocol.
+Detection and reporting of server malfeasance should remain out of scope as
+{{!I-D.ietf-ntp-roughtime}} already provides this capability as a core functionality of the protocol.

-## Updates to IANA registries

-Considerations should be made about the future of the existing IANA registry for NTPv4 parameters.
-If NTPv5 becomes incompatible with these parameters a new registry SHOULD be created.

 # Threat model

-TODO: Describe the assumptions which support this model, separating those which can be generic to any deployment, and those that are more industry or deployment specific.
+The assumptions that apply to all of the threats and risks within this section are based on observations of the use cases defined earlier in this document, and focus on external threats outside of the trust boundaries which may be in place within a network.
+Internal threats and risks such as a trusted operator are out of scope.

 ## Delay-based attacks